gramps-project/gramps-web-docs/docs/dev-backend/queries.md

 ![Authorization](postman-authorization.png)

 Now when you click on **Send** you should correctly see the Response body.
-You can again save this Request to your "Gramps Web API** collection for future use.
-Whenever your `access_token` expires, just open your `/api/token` request and click send, then go back to the initial request and click send.
+You can again save this Request to your **Gramps Web API localhost** collection for future use.
+Whenever your `access_token` expires resulting in a failed request, just open your `/api/token/` request from the saved collection and click **Send**, then go back to the initial request and click **Send**.